Manage keys for software metadata

 This directory should be secured on an encrypted filesystem.

-There are two roles in the repo, each of which needs a new key.
+There are two metadata files in the repo and each file needs a new key to sign it.

-garage-sign key generate --repo mytufrepo --name myroot --type rsa garage-sign key generate --repo mytufrepo --name mytargets --type rsa
+garage-sign key generate --repo myimagerepo --name myroot --type rsa garage-sign key generate --repo myimagerepo --name mytargets --type rsa

 This is a four-step process: